angrykoala/awesome-esolangs/README.md

 * [Velato](http://velato.net) - Language that uses MIDI files as source, programs are defined by the pitch and order of notes.
 * [Whenever](http://www.dangermouse.net/esoteric/whenever.html) - Language that does things whenever it wants.
 * [Whitespace](http://web.archive.org/web/20150623025348/http://compsoc.dur.ac.uk/whitespace) - Use only white-characters (space, tabs and newlines).
-* [Dots](https://github.com/josconno/dots) - A turing-complete programming language with only one symbol: ".".

 ## Resources